NobleTan/cmd-f-2021/README.md

 W*-apleStory is an interactive timeline of Women* Footprints throughout history, where you're able to add a woman to your network who created an impact or meet some women* in the past.

 # How we built it
-NodeJS
+NodeJS,
-React
+React,
-MTLH Canvas
+MTLH Canvas,
-Maplestory API
+Maplestory API ,
-Heroku/Domain.com
+Groundswell - Heroku/Domain.com ,
 Figma

 # Challenges we ran into